willprice/efficient-vectorisation-with-cpp/answers.md

 > When you use AVX, frequency also drops further (by an usually unspecified amount)
 > it's safe to assume at least -200 MHz for AVX2 and more if there was AVX-512.

+---

+> Edit loop.cpp and use omp simd to vectorise the standard loop.
+Check that the
+> newly-vectorised standard loop now runs at the same speed as the vectorised
+> loop.

+The first loop still runs a bit slower, I wonder if this is due to cache warming effects?

+> For GCC, omp simd vectorisation is supported via the -fopenmp-simd compiler
+> flag.
+For CLANG, omp simd vectorisation is supported via the -openmp-simd
+> compiler flag.
+Try recompiling loop.cpp without this flag.

+The second loop still runs ~ 0.4GFLOP/s faster, but is considerably slower than it was before.
+I think this points to cache effects causing the first loop to be slower.

+> How fast do the two loops run now?
+Does this mean that #pragma omp simd has been ignored?

+- First loop: ~ 0.9 GFLOP/s
+- Second loop: ~ 1.3 GFLOP/s

+Looks like the pragma is being ignored as I was getting ~5.5 GFLOP/s before.